 While the GO Bond and CIP funding is a good start and will fund 75-80% of the Streetscape Plan, the BID will need to invest in the project to make it happen.
 The Colfax Ave BID will need to put forward around $2.5M through an expansion of the BID’s funding capacity.

-Amending the mill levy from 7.846 mills and capped at 11 mills, would be at most a 3.3% increase overall.
+Amending the mill levy from 7.846 mills and capped at 11 mills, would be at most a 3.3% increase on your overall property tax bill.
 This will generate enough funds to cover operations, debt service, and raise $2.5M that will be paid back over 30 years.
 Stakeholders play a role in shaping how the corridor evolves and maintains its unique character.
 Securing full funding to complete the master streetscape design plan will allow Colfax to compete with the other commercial areas of Denver that are rapidly developing.
 It’s worth noting that the Colfax Ave BID’s mill levy has not been raised since its inception in 1989 and is lower than many other Denver BIDs.

 If you would like to know the financial impact the mill levy increase would have on your business or property, please email Frank Locantore at email@example.com.
 We are happy to provide the exact numbers for you.